wp-plugins/wp-simple-firewall/readme.txt

 *	ADD:		Add various WordPress security features dynamically that would otherwise require wp-config.php editing.
 *	CHANGE:		Interface to give a better "At-A-Glance" Dashboard summary view, that also allows you to turn on/off core features.

+= 2.3.3 =

+*	ADDED:      Hebrew Translations.
+Thanks [Ahrale](http://atar4u.com)!
+*	ADDED:      Automatic trimming of the Firewall access log to 7 days - it just grows too large otherwise.
+*   FIX:        The previously added automatic clean up of old comments and login protect database entries was wiping out the valid login protect entries and was forcing users to re-login every 24hrs.
+*   FIX:        Some small bugs, errors, and PHPDoc Comments.

 = 2.3.2 =